The Shire of Harvey is in the South West of Western Australia and includes some of the best agricultural land in the state.

 - Roelands Mission

 Many old timber mill towns no longer exist.
 As the wood was cut from the area, settlements disappeared.
-Place names from the past include Mornington, Worsley, Hoffman (2 sites), Waterous, Allanson and Treesdale.
+Place names from the past include Mornington, Worsley, Hoffman (2 sites) and Treesdale.

-Others to disappear were railway sidings such as Beela, Collie Siding and Warrawarrup.
+Others to disappear were railway sidings such as Beela, Collie Siding (Roelands) and Warrawarrup.

-Small settlements established by the Forestry Department for fire control purposes were Tallanalla, Asquith and Myalup but as fire detection techniques and means of communication improved, these settlements were abandoned.
+Small settlements established by the Forestry Department for fire control purposes were Tallanalla and Asquith but as fire detection techniques and means of communication improved, these settlements were abandoned.

-- Harvey History Online in conjunction with Harvey Visitor Centre produced two books which can be purchased from the Harvey Visitor Centre and Australind Timeless Wares (Henton Cottage).
+Harvey History Online in conjunction with Harvey Visitor Centre published two books which can be purchased from the Harvey Visitor Centre, Australind Timeless Wares (Henton Cottage) and the Bunbury Museum.
 They are:

 - Oral Histories of more than 120 interviews.

-- Documents are donated and gathered from all sources and copied.
-Originals are returned to the family.
+- Documents are gathered from many sources and copied.

 - Maps of the area from early settlement.